 - Keep the injector in your outer thigh for 10 seconds.
 Note: It is normal for most of the liquid to be left in the injector.
 Do not try to inject the remaining liquid.

 - Put the used injector, needle-end first, into the storage tube that comes with your injector.
 Do not bend the needle.
 Screw on the cap of the storage tube.
-Go to the emergency room, and bring the used injector with you.
+Bring the used injector with you to the emergency room.

 The shot does not replace the need to be seen by a doctor.
 After giving yourself a shot, seek emergency care.
 Symptoms of a severe allergic reaction can return or get worse after an epinephrine shot.